 Alexander von Humboldt Foundation (AvH)

 The Alexander von Humboldt Foundation was established in 1953 to promote academic cooperation between scientists and scholars from abroad and from Germany.
 It accepts proposals of highly qualified scholars from across the world to spend extended time in Germany and also abroad to carry out research.
-It has a worldwide network of active scholars and scientists in over 140 countries.
-So far, 1727 Indians have received the prestigious Humboldt Fellowship and 22 have received research awards.
+It has a worldwide network of more than 28,000 scholars and scientists in over 140 countries.
+So far, more than 1800 Indians have received the prestigious Humboldt Fellowship and 22 have received research Awards.

 Fraunhofer Gesellschaft (FhG)

-Fraunhofer is Europe’s largest application-oriented research organization.
+Fraunhofer is Europe’s largest application-oriented research organization with an annual budget of 2.3 billion euros.
 The Fraunhofer-Gesellschaft conducts applied research in an international context to benefit private and public enterprise.
 The research activities promote the economic development of the industrial society, with particular regard for social welfare and environmental compatibility.
-At present, it maintains 80 research units all over Germany, with an annual budget of 1.8 billion Euros.
-In 2013 Fraunhofer opened its branch office in India, in Bangalore to strengthen its ties with the upcoming market in the science and technology field, India.
+At present, it maintains 72 institutes and research units all over Germany.
+Though Fraunhofer has been active in India since many years, a branch office was opened in India, in Bangalore, in 2013 to strengthen its ties with the upcoming market in the science and technology field in India.

 Leibniz Science Association

 The Leibniz Association connects 93 independent research institutions which focus on the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.
 With 18,141 workers including 9872 researchers, its budget sums up to around 1.9 Billion euros.
 Leibniz institutions form collaborative research networks to address current scientific and socially-relevant issues.
 In 2017, Leibniz institutions were involved in more than 4,851 international collaborations in 170 different countries.